 Netting A Salmon

 Pick your moment and one attempt to net a salmon should be all you need.
 A pre-submerged salmon landing net only needs to be lifted when the fish is finally drawn over it.
 You should never have to over extend or lunge at a fish with the net and doing so usually means the fish isn't quite ready.
 The final flash of silver as you see here will be the most potent one for staying lodged in your memory banks!

 Professional Salmon Guide Tuition

 If you want to learn all of the above skills (and more) to make sure your 'batting average' increases at catching salmon through increased effective salmon pool coverage then book a professional salmon guide to teach you all of the relevant aspects of this fascinating pursuit.
 A permit purchase on it's own is generally a waste of money unless you're happy just being out on the river.
-To learn to effectively fish for salmon follow this link to book guided salmon fishing with a top performing professional salmon guide.
+To learn how to effectively fish for salmon follow this link to book guided salmon fishing with a 'top performing' and highly experienced professional salmon guide.

 D-U-N-S No: 22-265-4509

 Promote Scottish Salmon Fishing

 Scottish Salmon Flies